inngest/inngest-js/packages/inngest/etc/inngest.api.md

 // @public
 export class Inngest<TOpts extends ClientOptions = ClientOptions> {
     constructor({ id, eventKey, inngestBaseUrl, fetch, env, logger, middleware, }: TOpts);
-    // Warning: (ae-forgotten-export) The symbol "ShimmedFns" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "ExclusiveKeys" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "Handler" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "ExtendWithMiddleware" needs to be exported by the entry point index.d.ts